A quick and easy. gorgeous cranberry bread that also features pistachios. The perfect healthy snack or quick breakfast.

 all no one.
 After tasting the third loaf though, it was worth being a sweaty pile of gross all day.
 Oh, and worth losing all my finger tips ’cause no one here sells pre-shelled pistachios.
 Add my finger tips to the list of things Taylor is in mourning over today.
 I know I say this a fair amount, but I REALLY mean it this time…I want to eat this loaf every single day for ever and ever and ever.
 It is perfectly sweet-but-not-too-sweet, and has that awesome little crunch from the little pistachio chunks.
 It’s one of those things you feel like you should feel guilty about eating but you totally don’t have to ’cause it’s actually healthy y’all!
 It’s a total pull-the-wool-over-your-taste-buds-eyes recipe.
 You know what else?
 This loaf is just so dang pretty.
 It’s one of those things you can bring to parties and get lots of oohs and aahs and everything thinks you slaved in the kitchen for millions of hours to make.
 But, guess what?
 You didn’t!
 So much trickery in this post, it’s getting ridiculous.

 It has a slight green color that isn’t alien looking like some people have thought about the avocado chocolate chip cookies.
 This is a lovely green that really looks gorgeous with the vibrant cranberry pieces.
+I mean, just like in the cranberry pistachio gluten free shortbread cookies, the cranberry/pistachio combo just MAKES this load.
 Then there is the golden brown, crunchy crust that is topped with more golden brown, crunch-a-licious toasted pistachios.
 If Halle Berry and Brad Pit had a baby, I bet a million dollas that it wouldn’t be quite as pretty as this.
 Don’t actually take me up on that bet though.
 It’s totally hypothetical and not real in any way shape or form.

 So do yourself, and anyone else who eats food in your household, a favour and make this loaf.
 And, hey, if you for some crazy reason don’t like it, I’ll need more if I am going to be eating it every single day for ever and ever.